 - By linking indoor and outdoor activities, they are being encouraged to live a healthy, active lifestyle and are gaining a positive attitude that will last long into their futures.

-Why should we choose The Learning Escape to provide outdoor learning at our nursery?
+Why should we choose a Learning Escape to provide outdoor learning at our nursery?

 When planning a nursery building project, we know that there are a lot of aspects and companies to consider.
-That's why, at The Learning Escape, we provide a full service .
+That’s why, at TG Escapes, we provide a full service .

 - We cover everything needed to get the project running smoothly.
 From planning permission to safety compliances, complete design to turn-key installation, we’ve got it covered.